The Kingdom Of God

 We are committed to experiencing and responding to God as He is revealed to us.
 We respond freely in worship as well as to the empowering work of the Spirit in our lives through the gifts of power, service, and leadership.

 Learn from Jesus everything He has to teach us.

 Jesus invited a group of women and men to learn from Him.
-He called them “disciples”, a more modern word is “apprentices”.
+He called them “disciples,” or, in more contemporary wording, “apprentices”.
 We are committed to learning from Jesus everything he has to teach us; to love what he loves, to hate what he hates, to dream about what He dreams about, and to think the way He thinks.
 Ultimately, we long to become like Him.

 Welcoming people into our lives.